jqiao6835/Qiaowo.github.io/index.md

 ## Questionable Quotes by Moi in Quarantined Bagels Server🙂

->## 🙌Special Thanks to My GitHub Collaborators🙌
+## 🙌Special Thanks🙌

-<p style="font-family:verdana">Thanks for helping me with this project!
+<p style="font-family:verdana">Special thanks to my collaborators on helping me with this GitHub project!
 It wouldn't have been possible for me to become addicted to coding this without you guys. :))</p>

 You can find their addy's here below: